-A country with a good network of roads supports people and business by improving the way people can travel between places and move goods and services.
+A country with a well-designed network of roads supports economic growth and the well-being of its people by improving the time and comfort of travel between places.

 Road projects in New Zealand also need to take into account how they affect people living in the area and the environment.

-The Waterview Connection Project will not just finish the Western Ring Route, it will also;
+The Waterview Connection Project includes more than just the completion of the Western Ring Route, it will also;

-- add skateparks and courts for basketball and volleyball in both Waterview and Ōwairaka
+- provide skateparks and courts for basketball and volleyball in both Waterview and Ōwairaka

 - provide landscaping and planting to leave better places for nature as well as people

-- protect the Oakley Creek, historic sites and local plants and animals.
+- protect the Oakley Creek, archaeological sites and local flora and fauna.

-Half of the Waterview Connection will be underground, saving the roads, parks, rivers, houses and businesses that are along and above the tunnel.
+Half of the Waterview Connection will be underground, saving existing roads, parks, rivers, houses and businesses that are along the route.